Logo

 Les Crane was one of the first interviewers to have an openly gay guest, Randy Wicker, on his television show.

-In 1967 Les Crane tried his hand at acting, starring as Jack, the leader of the three detectives in I Love a Mystery, a pilot film for a proposed series based on the popular radio show.
+Les Crane had another acting part in 1967, starring as Jack, the leader of three detectives in I Love a Mystery, a pilot film for a proposed television series based on the popular radio show that had aired from 1939 to 1944.

 In 1968, Les Crane was hosting a radio talk show on KLAC in Los Angeles.